genestack/user-tutorials/user-guide/source/guide/pipelines.rst

           When should you use a masked genome?

-          We generally don’t recommend using masked genome, as it relates to the loss of information (after mapping, some “unique” sequences may not be truly unique) and does not guarantee 100% accuracy and sensitivity (e.g. masking cannot be absolutely perfect).
+          We generally don’t recommend using masked genome, as it relates to the loss of information (after mapping, some "unique" sequences may not be truly unique) and does not guarantee 100% accuracy and sensitivity (e.g. masking cannot be absolutely perfect).
 Moreover, it can lead to the increase in number of falsely mapped reads.